fogus/spiel/kartenspiel/tori-poker/README.markdown

 Gameplay
 ========

 A game of *Tori Poker* is played over the course of a number of rounds.
 The number of rounds in a game doesn't matter and can be limited or expanded as the participants desire.
-Each rounds consists of a number of steps:
+Each rounds consists of a number of stages:

  * Hands are dealt
- * Buy-in bet occurs
+ * Card buy-in occurs
  * Community cards are revealed, with bets interspersed
  * Hands are revealed
  * Chips are paid

+Each of these stages will be described below:

 Community cards
 ---------------